diggingforfire/nodeplanningpoker-api/README.md

-# nodeplanningpoker
+# nodeplanningpoker-api
-A simple mobile friendly planning poker tool built with node.js
+A simple planning poker api built with node.js

 ## About